alfjl/42HN_ft_containers/README.md

 Learn how to read the STL source code and see the difference (and historic development) between different C++ generations.

+Get a better understanding of the lineage from C to C++, and how they are connected internally.

 Concern myself with trees as data structures (e.g. binary search tree, red-black tree).
 Understanding some of the pros and cons of different tree types.

 ## Testing